HexFlow/tipsy/README.md

 Tipsy
 -----

-Tipsy is a mini-compiler written in Scala using recursive descent parsing (Packrat).
-The intention is to be able to identify errors in MOOC course submissions in an automated way, classify them, and aid in correction.
+Tipsy, a tool to parse, analyze, cluster programming MOOC submissions,  in order to tackle the problems such as bias in grading by TAs, helping students by providing relevant tips and suggestions.

 [Sample parse tree](https://raw.githubusercontent.com/sakshamsharma/tipsy/master/sample.png)